Dance in Thailand: Cambodia

 emulated Khmer movements and Khmer dancers adopted Siamese costumes.”

-Cambodia's King Ang Duong, who came to the throne in 1841, is known to had taken refuge in the court of Siam.
+Cambodia's King Ang Duong, who came to the throne in 1841, is known to have taken refuge in the court of Siam.
 He decided to set a new standardization for his own court dance, inspired by the dance he had seen in Thailand.
 He also adapted the costumes of Siamese models.

 Siam was not exceptional in this regard:

-"Cravath notes that the king returned with musicians after his 1872 visit to Manila; that same year, a visit to Singapore saw his return with ‘Malayan coachmen’ [who resided] in Phnom Penh under his protection; the daughter of one of these eventually became a leading dancer in the royal troupe and subsequently one of the most respected teachers of princess roles.'
+"Cravath notes that the king [Norodom] returned with musicians after his 1872 visit to Manila; that same year, a visit to Singapore saw his return with ‘Malayan coachmen’ [who resided] in Phnom Penh under his protection; the daughter of one of these eventually became a leading dancer in the royal troupe and subsequently one of the most respected teachers of princess roles.'
 All these artists were given access to Khmer classical dance lessons, additionally performing dances and songs from their own traditions for the entertainment of the king.”

 King Ang Duong's changes may have been an effort to update the dance and make it more palatable to French sensibilities:

 First off, he separated male and female dancers into separate troupes and commanded that they each be able to enact dances and dramas without depending on each other.
 This has resulted in the modern female tradition we associate with the royal court today and the modern all‑male masked tradition of khaol, which is associated with villages and only performs excerpts of the Reamker.
 Secondly, he covered the half‑clad bodies of the dancers with heavy costumes.
 This decision reflected an interaction with 'modern' French values as well as the conservative ideas of the Thammayut branch of Theravada Buddhism, which was developed by both Thai and Khmer monks in Bangkok.”